Subject-specific career and course exploration resources

 Languages

-- Transcript is a journal sharing books and literature from Europe and beyond, published in English, French and German translations.
+• Transcript journal sharing books and literature from Europe and beyond, published in English, French and German translations

 Law

-- Observe GP is a free interactive video platform providing insights into the role of a GP and the wider primary care team.
+• Observe GP free interactive video platform providing insights into the role of a GP and the wider primary care team

 Performing Arts

-- BBC Radio 3’s ‘Composer of the Week’ is a guide to composers and their music.
+• BBC Radio 3’s ‘Composer of the Week’ guide to composers and their music

-- Frantic Assembly (Frantic Digital) are compiling resources and ‘create’ activities for people looking to use their creative / performance skills.
+• Frantic Assembly (Frantic Digital) resources and ‘create’ activities using creative / performance skills

-- WACI (Widening Access to the Creative Industries) shares online resources for Dance, Drama, Filmmaking, Music and Production.
+• WACI (Widening Access to the Creative Industries) online resources for Dance, Drama, Filmmaking, Music and Production

 Philosophy